GCRMN/gcrmndb_benthos/README.md

 * Data are heterogeneous
 * Data are not findable

-The `gcrmndb_benthos` is one of the two synthetic datasets created and maintained by the GCRMN, the other one is the `gcrmndb_fish`.
+The `gcrmndb_benthos` is one of the two synthetic datasets developed and maintained by the GCRMN, the other one is the `gcrmndb_fish`.

 ### How to contribute?